pypeit/PypeIt/doc/spectrographs/lris.rst

 the abovementioned features into their reduction.
 Here are the steps to do so:

 #.
 Obtain the mask design files.
-The design file include:
+The design files include:

     #.
 The AUTOSLIT-generated mask design files.
         #.
 One file with the ".file3" extension containing milling information.